 Batla House Twitter Review: The John Abraham Starrer Impresses Fans

 John Abraham, last seen in the action-thriller Romeo Akbar Walter, is back with his latest release Batla House, which hit screens today (August 15, 2019).
 The film, directed by Nikhil Advani, features the handsome hero in the role of a daring cop and revolves around a real-life encounter that took place in 2008.
 Batla House reportedly features plenty of action sequences and patriotic dialogues, which might make it a feast for the masses.
-The film features Marathi actress Mrunal Thakur as the leading lady.
+The film has Marathi actress Mrunal Thakur as the leading lady.
 Actors Ravi Kishan, Rajesh Sharma and Kranti Prakash Jha too are a part of the cast.

 The first shows of Batla House are already underway.
 Here is the Twitter review.